From autoresearch

 ...

-Include delta percentages vs baseline for each metric value.
+Include delta percentages vs baseline, and a "Δ vs best" column flagging whether a keep cleared the noise floor.
 Show ALL runs in the current segment (not just recent ones).

-LOOP FOREVER.
+LOOP FOREVER (within budget).
 Never ask "should I continue?" — the user expects autonomous work.

 When you discover complex but promising optimizations that you decide not to pursue right now, append them as bullet points to autoresearch.ideas.md.
 Don't let good ideas get lost.